siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 215 Classical Discreteness.md

 density associated with each individual cell decreases as:

 $$
-E_n \propto \frac{E_1}{n^2}.
+E_n \propto \frac{E_1}{n^2}
 $$

-In this abstract but constrained way, we recover the Rydberg scaling without invoking wavefunctions, operators, or planetary orbits.
-Atomic energy levels are simply global subdivisions of a conserved surface.
+In this abstract but constrained way, the Rydberg scaling appears without invoking particles, wavefunctions, operators, or force balance.
+Discrete levels are simply discrete global subdivisions of a conserved quantity, energy.

-The inverse-square law is therefore not accidental: it is the generic signature of two independent periodic constraints acting on a conserved manifold.
+The inverse-square law is therefore not accidental: it is the generic signature of two independent closure counts acting on a conserved configuration.

 ## The Torus